shreepads/linux-onedrive-backup/README.md

    `$ gpg -cv important-2020-03-30.zip`

-1. Split the resulting file `important-2020-03-30.zip.gpg` into chunks that can be easily uploaded from your browser using OneDrive's web interface and the reliability and speed of your network connection (e.g. 100MB, 1GB).
-Note that I've found the OneDrive Web UI more reliable and faster for uploading than downloading and so recommend not using chunks bigger than 1GB unless you have a very fast and stable internet connection.
+1. Split the resulting file `important-2020-03-30.zip.gpg` into chunks that can be uploaded from your browser using OneDrive's web interface given the reliability and speed of your network connection (e.g. 100MB, 1GB).
+Note that I've found the OneDrive Web UI more reliable and faster for uploading than downloading and recommend not using chunks bigger than 1GB unless you have a very fast and stable internet connection.

    `$ split -b 100M important-2020-03-30.zip.gpg important-2020-03-30.zip.gpg.`

+   or

    `$ split -b 1G important-2020-03-30.zip.gpg important-2020-03-30.zip.gpg.`